robkap94/OrderBuddy/README.md

 Date of start: 04/03/2022
 Scope of time: 3 weeks
 Finished on: 06/04/2022

-*Details: I've finished last task and cancelled rest of the tasks/issues/feature for alpha and beta release.
+*Details: I've finished last task and cancelled rest of the remaining tasks/issues/features for alpha and beta release.
 The reason of aborting this project is to start new project in Spring technology.
 Unfortunately, JavaFX is obsolete framework but still - it was great adventure to prepare some basic program as a first project after finishing Java course :)*

 ### Beta version